 Low tar cigarettes have been shown to be just as dangerous, if not more so, than conventional cigarettes.
 Smokers tend to modify their behavior to ensure they inhale enough smoke to achieve a satisfactory 'hit' and thus take in more tar by blocking the ventilation holes in the filter.
 People believe these cigarettes to be less dangerous (and by implication more healthy) but recent press coverage has sought to dispel this myth.

 A few people put on weight as a direct consequence of stopping smoking (average 4 lbs) since nicotine has an effect on the metabolic rate and is a mild appetite suppressant.
 However, the side effects of some stopping methods can make some people feel very hungry and eat more than usual.
-Because NicoBloc enables people to continue to smoke while being gradually weaned off nicotine, they are much less likely to suffer the usual hunger pangs associated with stopping.
+Because NicoBloc enables people to continue to smoke while being gradually reducing their nicotine intake, they are much less likely to suffer the usual hunger pangs associated with stopping.

 The properties of NicoBloc were discovered in the 1980's in America.
-During the 1990's, thousands of smokers in the UK and Ireland took part in corporate 'stop smoking programs' using NicoBloc and achieved very significant results.
-Due to popular demand, NicoBloc and the core elements of the program were refined into a retail product and made available to the general public in Ireland and the UK during 2002.
+During the 1990's, many hundreds of smokers in the UK and Ireland took part in corporate 'stop smoking programs' using NicoBloc and achieved very significant results.
+Due to popular demand, NicoBloc and the core elements of the program were refined into a retail product and made available to the general public.

-The Rosen Programme was the corporate stop smoking initiative that was operated between 1995 and 2001 in Ireland and the UK through which many thousands of smokers within companies gave up smoking and provided the opportunity for the efficacy of NicoBloc to be proved outside of the laboratory situation.
+The Rosen Programme was the corporate stop smoking initiative that was operated between 1995 and 2001 in Ireland and the UK through which many hundreds of smokers within companies gave up smoking and provided the opportunity for the efficacy of NicoBloc to be demonstrated outside of the laboratory situation.